API

 model_select- Observe model selection changes.

-Interceptors should return only event-specific semantic data.
-They should not depend on transport structs, TUI state, mailbox state, or provider runtime handles.
+Interceptors should return semantic data only.
+Do not depend on transport structs, TUI state, mailbox state, or provider runtime handles.